Unboxing LLMs > loading...

 4.2 Transformer-XL and State Recurrence

-Transformer-XL (Dai et al., 2019) pioneered the concept of segment-level recurrence for handling arbitrarily long sequences:
+Transformer-XL (Dai et al., 2019) pioneered this with segment-level recurrence:

 4.3 Memory Tokens and Attention Sinks